 Tuesday nights at Pepper in South Delhi’s Chanakyapuri neighborhood had been a long-standing favorite place to start, but it has closed according to local sources, along with Zoo in the Garden of Five Senses.
 Most of the big dance clubs restrict entry to couples only - no stags.
 Consult the GayDelhi.org website for the current four or five per month event dates that move among various venues - see some listed below.

 Guys can be found cruising in meeting places such as Nehru Park in Chankyapuri or the New Delhi Station.
-Less risky perhaps are Aarogya Spa, Dev-Spa, G-Spa, Kalph Kaya Spa and Spartacus Spa, men's saunas with dark rooms, cabins and massage services.
+Less risky perhaps are Aarogya Spa, Dev-Spa, G-Spa, and Kalph Kaya Spa, and We Care men's saunas with dark rooms, cabins and massage services.
 Call ahead for precise directions since their maps (hence also ours) tend to be somewhat vague.
 You can also connect with gay Delhiwallas at squirt.org and the desiboys.in local hook-up app.

 The warm sunny days, cool nights and foggy mornings between November and April represent the best weather window for your visit.
 May and June are hot and sticky, with the monsoon season beginning to recede in early October.
 Foreign nationals entering India need travel visas.
 Getting them can take awhile, so plan ahead.
 Check with your Indian consulate for forms and procedures.
 See your doctor at least a month before you go to ensure your vaccinations are up to date.